-Prior to his appointment, Jim served for eight years as superintendent of the Knox County Schools, the 58,000 student public school district of Knoxville, Tennessee.
-Under his leadership, the four year high school graduation rate increased from 79.3% in 2008 to 90.0% for the class of 2015, and the Knox County Schools was designated by the Governor as an "Exemplary" school district, one of only twelve in the state, and the only large metropolitan school system to ever earn this distinction in the Volunteer State.
+Before transitioning to the University of Tennessee in 2016, Jim served for eight years as Superintendent of the Knox County Schools, the 60,000 student public school district of Knoxville, Tennessee.
+Under his leadership, the school district saw extraordinary growth in student learning and success.
+The district’s four-year high school graduation rate increased from 79.3% in 2008 to 90.3% for the class of 2016, and the Knox County Schools was named by the Tennessee Department of Education as one of only twelve "Exemplary” School Districts state-wide, and the only large metropolitan school system to ever earn this distinction in the Volunteer State.

-McIntyre has served on numerous state-level working groups aimed at enhancing public education, and was also selected as a fellow in the prestigious Broad Foundation Superintendent’s Academy, an intensive ten month fellowship in the urban public school superintendency.
-In 2010, Governor Phil Bredesen invited him and three others to join him in presenting Tennessee’s Race to the Top proposal to the United States Department of Education.
+McIntyre has served on numerous state-level and national working groups aimed at enhancing public education, and participated as a fellow in the prestigious Broad Foundation Superintendent’s Academy, an intensive fellowship in the urban public school superintendency.
+He is also a proud graduate of the Aspen Institute’s Pahara Fellowship in Entrepreneurial Education.
+Jim has provided advice on education policy to two successful candidates for governor: one a progressive Democrat in Massachusetts, the other a conservative Republican in Tennessee.
+In 2010, Governor Phil Bredesen invited Dr. McIntyre and three others to join him in presenting Tennessee’s Race to the Top proposal to the United States Department of Education.
 Tennessee was one of only two states in the country to be selected in the first round of this national competition, and was awarded $501 million for school reform and improvement.

-As a parent of two recent Knox County Schools graduates, Jim is incredibly honored that the state-wide Parent Teacher Association (PTA) has named him the Tennessee Outstanding Superintendent of the Year in four of his eight years (2009, 2010, 2011, and 2014).
-He holds a BA in english from Boston College, a MS in education administration from Canisius College, a MA of urban affairs from Boston University, and a Ph.D. in public policy from the University of Massachusetts.
+As a parent of two graduates of the Knox County Schools, Dr. McIntyre is incredibly honored that the state-wide Parent Teacher Association (PTA) named him the Tennessee Outstanding Superintendent of the Year in four of his eight years (2009, 2010, 2011, and 2014) at the helm of the Knox County Schools.
+He has also been honored with the Life Achievement Award from the National PTA, the Excellence in Educational Leadership Award from the University Council for Educational Administration, and the John H. Tunstall Outstanding Faculty Award.
+Dr. McIntyre holds a Bachelor of Arts degree in English from Boston College, a Master of Science degree in Education Administration from Canisius College, a Master of Urban Affairs from Boston University, and a Ph.D. in Public Policy from the University of Massachusetts.